The Ketogenic Diet without a Gallbladder

 - Women who are pregnant, nursing or experience irregular menstrual cycles

-- Individuals with adrenal fatigue or poor thyroid function
+- Some individuals with adrenal fatigue or poor thyroid function

 Gallbladder and Liver Function as One Unit